Working Hours (Fall 2023)

 - Sundays: 1pm-10pm

-The Language Resource Center, located on the first floor of Hollander Hall, is an all-digital computer lab.
-The LRC design centers on the changing modes of student learning and remains up-to-date with format of materials available for language study, as well as advancements in digital technology.
+The Language Resource Center (LRC), located on the first floor of Hollander Hall, is a computer lab with software packages and hardware modules, as well as physical books and study materials, for every language taught at Williams.
 The LRC accommodates individual and group study with delivery of audio and visual materials in digital format.
-The workspace is primarily reserved for students who wish to perfect their language pronunciation, listen to passages in the original version, complete their language workbook exercises or write papers in any of the languages taught at Williams.
-Internet resources with educational content coexist with the more traditional media such as films, audio files and instructional CDs and DVDs.
-The extensive foreign language video collection has been replaced with DVDs in Sawyer Library.
+For students who wish to learn on paper with pre-made flashcards and printed books, those are available along the side wall nearest the computer-free study spaces.
+The workspace is primarily intended for students who wish to perfect their language pronunciation, listen to passages in the original version, complete their language workbook exercises, quiz themselves on vocabulary, or write papers in any of the languages taught at Williams.
+Internet resources with educational content coexist with the more traditional media such as films, audio files, instructional CDs and DVDs, as well as paper copies of learning materials.

 Language pedagogy has embraced technological developments that facilitate access to language exchange and authentic cultural matter, and the Language Resource Center is an ideal place for making connections to various types of materials that are useful for language study.
 At LRC, spontaneous as well as directed communication with other cultures is made possible in all the languages taught at Williams.